Thermogroup Ltd t/a ThermoSphere Terms & Conditions

 10. Delivery and Risk

-(a) Unless otherwise stipulated and subject to clause 2 above all Goods for delivery will be dispatched by the conveyance of the Supplier’s choice.
+(a) Unless otherwise stipulated and subject to clause 2 above all Goods for delivery will be despatched by the conveyance of the Supplier’s choice.
 Where the Purchaser requires a different means of conveyance any cost must be paid by the Purchaser.

 (b) Whilst every effort will be made to avoid delay no responsibility is undertaken for meeting any specific delivery dates.
 Accordingly no liability will be accepted for any direct or indirect loss which may be caused by delayed delivery.